corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/app-upgrade-notes.md

 # Upgrading a CorDapp to a newer platform version

 {{< warning >}}
-Corda Enterprise 4.9 fixes a security vulnerability in the JPA notary.
-Before upgrading to Corda Enterprise 4.9, read the guidance on [upgrading your notary service](../../../../../en/platform/corda/4.9/enterprise/notary/upgrading-the-ha-notary-service.md).
+Corda: Enterprise Edition  4.9 fixes a security vulnerability in the JPA notary.
+Before upgrading to Corda: Enterprise Edition  4.9, read the guidance on [upgrading your notary service](../../../../../en/platform/corda/4.9/enterprise/notary/upgrading-the-ha-notary-service.md).
 {{< /warning >}}

 This guide shows you how to upgrade your CorDapp from previous platform versions to benefit